Last Updated on September 8, 2021

 If you visit Tweetsie during any regular day, you’ll quickly see why this is one of the most fun things to do in North Carolina.
 Start with a Wild West Train Adventure, with a mix of comedy and suspense that’ll get a laugh out of both the parents and kids.

-The rest of your day can be spent walking around the massive park, enjoying a carousel ride or some arcade games.
-Or you can just take a chair lift to and from Miner’s Mountain, admiring the views.
+The rest of your day can be spent walking around the massive park, enjoying a carousel ride, or playing arcade games.
+Take a chair lift to and from Miner’s Mountain, admiring the views.

 Special Events at Tweetsie